CERN particle accelerator restarted after a shutdown of three years

 A new Swiss foundation unveiled sweeping plans for a global science court and a new international organization and treaty.

-Machine learning applications that use big data are increasingly helping central banks to conduct research and make decisions, according to a new BIS paper.
+Machine learning applications that use big data are increasingly helping central banks, according to BIS.

 A big problem, the organizations say, is that collection and recycling programs don't keep pace with the rising pollution.